-There’s no denying that the V-Core 3 in in the top performing Core-XY FDM 3D printers you can purchase right now.
-If build well, the main limiting factor when printing is the stepper motor performance, hotend flow capabilities and cooling.
+There’s no denying that the V-Core 3 is in the top-performing Core-XY FDM 3D printers you can purchase right now.
+If built well, the main limiting factor when printing is the stepper motor performance, hotend flow capabilities, and cooling.

 I also love the 3-point kinematic leveling which is fast and works well.
 The fast-heating bed is also a really nice feature to have, and I can only think about how long would take for a bed this size to get to the right temperature when used with a conventional 24V heater.

 I tested the heating time for both hotend and heat bed and here are the results: